Paris Plage, Paris

 Well, at least the mayor of Paris, Bertrand Delanoë, is hoping it will become a local custom.
-The banks of the Seine are a UNESCO World Heritage Site, so they have removed the highway along the river on the Left Bank from Port Sollferino (or Léopold-Sédar-Senghor) to the Port Du Gros Caillou and has been pedestrianized and set up with all sorts of activities that should appeal to nearly everyone.
+The banks of the Seine are a UNESCO World Heritage Site, so they have removed the highway along the river on the Left Bank from Port Solferino (or Léopold-Sédar-Senghor) to the Port Du Gros Caillou and has been pedestrianized and set up with all sorts of activities that should appeal to nearly everyone.
 This is for Parisians and visitors.
-It even includes little teepees that can be used for kids' birthdays.
+It even includes little tipis that can be used for kids' birthdays.
 There are running tracks, meditation areas, lessons in all kinds of things from running to yoga.
 There are restaurants and even food mobiles.
 It all looks like great fun and especially in the summer when everyone will be out enjoying the river, it certainly would be worth exploring.

 Check the web site for the activity schedules or just go to the information booths that are on site.